dadoonet/elasticsearch-beyonder/README.md

 Note that this index template references 2 component templates that must be available before Beyonder starts or defined within the `component_templates` dir as we saw just before.

-By default, Beyonder will not overwrite an index template if it already exists.
-This can be overridden by setting `force` to `true` in the expanded factory method `ElasticsearchBeyonder.start()`.

 Managing legacy templates (deprecated)
 --------------------------------------